Optimizing Crowd-Aware Multi-Agent Path Finding through Local Communication with Graph Neural Networks: OUR APPROACH

-This section outlines CRAMP, our comprehensive approach to address the MAPF problem in densely populated environments.
-The methodology can be divided into several key components, including world modeling, policy learning, crowd-aware reward function, and boosted curriculum training strategy.
-Each component contributes to the overall effectiveness of the proposed solution.
+This section outlines CRAMP, our approach to addressing the MAPF problem in densely populated environments.
+The methodology can be divided into several key components, including world modeling, policy learning, a crowd-aware reward function, GNN-based local communication, and a boosted curriculum training strategy.

-\subsection{World modeling}
+\subsection{World Modeling}

 Like most reinforcement learning techniques, we formulate the MAPF problem in a discrete grid-world environment.
-In this setting, agents partially observe the world through a limited local region of size $m \times m$ centered around themselves.
-Within this local region, each agent can perceive its own goal, the presence of other agents, and the directions to those agents' goals.
+In this setting, agents partially observe the world within a limited local region of size $m \times m$ centered around themselves.
+Within this local region, each agent can perceive its own goal, the presence of nearby agents, and the directions to those agents' goals.
 These observations are used to train the local policy network.

 The action space of each agent includes five discrete actions in the grid world: moving one cell in one of the four directions (N, E, S, W) or remaining stationary.
 An action is considered valid if it avoids collisions with obstacles and other agents or goes beyond the world's boundaries.